heytabrej/Portfolio-Using-HTML-CSS-Javascript/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available To use for Free !!

 Thank you for visiting my portfolio website repository!
 If you have any questions or feedback, feel free to contact me through the provided channels on the website.